Logo Anja Jepsen Photography

 Baby shoot at 12 months: Happy Birthday!

 Congratulations, your baby is now 1 year old!
-This first birthday is a very special milestone and marks the end of babyhood.
+The first birthday is a very special milestone and marks the end of babyhood.
 At 12 months, your child can probably already stand, perhaps even take their first wobbly steps, and their personality is now unmistakable.
-This stage of life provides the perfect opportunity for an unforgettable baby photo shoot that celebrates the development of the entire first year and the transition to toddlerhood.

 For babies at twelve months or around their first birthday, for example, the following motifs are suitable:

-• The little step maker: Photograph your baby’s first uncertain but incredibly proud steps.
-The typical posture is unmistakable: arms stretched out to the side or upwards to maintain balance, little legs slightly apart, concentrated and at the same time joyful facial expression.
-These wobbly steps are full of determination and courage.
-Photograph from the front or from the side.
+• The small steps maker: Photograph your baby’s first uncertain but incredibly proud steps.
+Shoot from the front or from the side.
 Use a fast shutter speed to capture the movement sharply, or deliberately allow slight motion blur to emphasize the dynamics.

 • From-here-to-there running: Mom and dad kneel down a few meters away from each other and the baby runs from one to the other.
-The anticipation when it starts, the concentration during the steps and the joy when it arrives: all these moments are worth photographing.
-These shots not only show motor development, but also the bond and trust between parent and child.
+The anticipation when they set off, the concentration during the steps and the joy when they arrive: all these moments are worth photographing.

 • Standing freely: Some children can stand freely for a short time at 12 months without holding on.
 Photograph these moments of triumph: the baby stands, balanced, perhaps with its mouth slightly open in concentration, arms outstretched.
 This moment just before the first free step is full of excitement and anticipation.